content row

 • Administrative & Professional (A&P)

-To be considered for a merit pay increase or promotional pay adjustment (Faculty only), eligible employees must have been hired before April 1, 2025, and actively working on the effective date of the merit increase (Oct.
-1, 2025).
+To be considered for a merit pay increase or promotional pay adjustment (Faculty only), eligible employees must have been hired before April 1, 2026, and actively working on the effective date of the merit increase.

-What should be done about merit increase recommendations of 0% or greater than 6%?
+What is required for merit increase recommendations of 0% or greater than 6%?

 Merit increase recommendations of 0% or greater than 6% require an Exception Request Form.
-(Forms are not needed for employees who are recent hires, who are no longer employed by Auburn, or who will soon be separated from employment at Auburn.
+Forms for 0% recommendations are not required for employees who are recent hires or will soon be separated from employment at Auburn.
+All other scenarios require an Exception Request form.

 • UHR (Compensation and Employee Relations) reviews all A&P and Staff Exception Request Forms.